pattacini/minJerk/README.md

 response of the reference plant (i.e. the pure integrator in this case).

-If we enable the compensator by setting the parameter's value equal to `CompensatorState.On`, we get a nicer tracking visible below.
+If we enable the compensator by setting the parameter's value equal to `CompensatorState.On`, we get the nicer tracking visible below.

 ![](https://github.com/pattacini/minJerk/blob/master/img/on.png)